PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 * While in the Tree tab, holding `Alt` also highlights nodes that have unrecognised modifiers.
 * Holding `Ctrl` while launching the program will rebuild the mod cache.

-Note that the updates system is disabled in Dev Mode, so you must update manually.
+Note that automatic updates are disabled in Dev Mode, so you must update manually.

 #### Keeping your fork up to date